Some Tooltips: Per-participant timeslot info at your cursor tip

 If the timeslot is in the past, you can also see the date and time participation was marked:

-Finally, for online studies, you can see all three possible details:
+Finally, for online studies, you can see all three details we listed earlier:

 For a final illustration of how useful this can be, as well as what you might see for a particular study type and participant status, consider “the curious incident” of the automatically ungranted credit for an online study.
 What do we mean here?
 Apart from the Conan Doyle reference (The Adventure of the Silver Blaze), we’re referring to participants who have signed up for an online study but haven’t received credit, even though the study is set up for automatic credit granting.
 Here’s what you’d see: